 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-Interest rate risk associated with the 14% Debentures arises from fluctuations in interest rates and the degree of volatility of these rates.
-The 14% Debentures provide for an annual rate of 14%.
+Interest rate risk associated with the 14% Debentures and 9% Debentures arises from fluctuations in interest rates and the degree of volatility of these rates.
+The 14% Debentures and 9% Debentures provide for an annual rate of 14% and 9%, respectively.
 The Company does not use derivative financial instruments to reduce its exposure to interest rate risk.